pyomeca/bioptim/README.md

 dyn_list.add(DynamicsFcn)
 ```

-### Enum: DynamicsFcn
+### Class: DynamicsFcn
-The `DynamicsFcn` enum is the configuration and declaration of all the already available dynamics in `bioptim`.
+The `DynamicsFcn` class is the configuration and declaration of all the already available dynamics in `bioptim`.
 Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.

 Please note that one can change the dynamic function associated to any of the configuration by providing a custom dynamics_function.